MarkusLoew/MyEllipsefit/README.md

 * The tilt angle of the ellipse.
 * The area of the ellipse.

-If coords = TRUE, returns a data frame with the coordinates of the ellipse in addition.
+If *coords = TRUE*, returns a data frame with the coordinates of the ellipse in addition.

-If bbox = TRUE, in addition, returns a data frame with the extreme values of the coordinates of the bounding box for the ellipse.
+If *bbox = TRUE*, in addition, returns a data frame with the extreme values of the coordinates of the bounding box for the ellipse.

 Items are returned as a named list.
 See example below.